-In the second act of the musical Hamilton, Eliza Hamilton says (sings) this as she burns letters from her husband, Alexander:
+In the second act of the musical Hamilton, Eliza Hamilton sings these words as she burns letters from her husband, Alexander:

 ‘I’m erasing myself from the narrative

 How Eliza reacted when you broke her heart’

 Hamilton isn’t as accurate as a textbook, but this did actually happen!
 Elizabeth Hamilton really did burn letters from her husband, Alexander Hamilton, from a few years when she found out about his affair, and so we really don’t know what her reaction was.
 Of course, it is unfair to think that all historical figures were performing to, “future historians” but, chances are, things like this really did occur and that is why it is so important to question our sources.!
 It is not limited to historical sources either!
 We have to look at all kind of sources and question them:, instead of just taking them at face value.

 You do not have to treat all your sources with the utmost suspicion however, learning to ask the right questions of your sources is crucial, and a difficult skill to master.

 One technique can be in asking equal questions of your sources on the first appraisal of them: of when they were written, what biases or assumptions the author may have had, and what their purpose is.
 This can help you to start prioritising which sources you use, and with how much scepticism you should treat their work.

 While reading ask yourself: do they show what evidence or sources they use to support their argument? how strong is that evidence? how logical is what they say?